Clydesdale (district): History

-The district was initially named "Lanark" after the area's main town.
+The district was named "Lanark" after the area's main town.
 The council changed the name to "Clydesdale" in 1980.

 The district was roughly conterminous to Lanarkshire's historic 'upper ward', being its southern part, the largest part in area but more rural and agricultural in character than the 'middle' and 'lower' wards which covered the densely populated industrial towns in and around the lower Clyde Valley and the city of Glasgow.

 The district was abolished in 1996 under the Local Government etc. (Scotland) Act 1994 which replaced regions and districts with unitary council areas.
 South Lanarkshire council area was formed covering the districts of Clydesdale, East Kilbride, Hamilton, and parts of the City of Glasgow district.

 The term Clydesdale continues to be used locally, usually in contexts comparing issues affecting the rural southern territory differently to the more urbanised north, or in names of organisations which focus on the area around Lanark.
 Four of the multi-member wards used by South Lanarkshire Council since 2007 use the name: Clydesdale East, Clydesdale North, Clydesdale South and Clydesdale West with a combined population of 61,613 in 2019; these roughly correspond to the Clydesdale constituency of the Scottish Parliament established in 1999.